-Published on 09 October 2020.
-Downloaded by National Center for NanoScience and Technology, China on 10/11/2020 9:08:04 AM therefore, the transport of water to outside of the IPN hydrogel film was nearly unobservable.
-The effect of the transport of water on glucose sensitivity has also been demonstrated in our recent work.
-Owing to its advantages, such as high entanglement and favorable interaction between network components, the IPN hydrogel film has dual-functional properties, which are antifouling and glucose sensitivity.
-Owing to their strong hydration capacity caused by ionic solvation, the polySBMA brushes that are coated on the quartz chips are highly resistant to bacterial adhesion and biofilm formation.
-Moreover, with antifouling polySBMA brushes distributed in its matrix instead of its surface, the IPN hydrogel film can minimize the glucose sensitivity loss.
-For these reasons, IPN hydrogel film had a higher glucose sensitivity and protein resistance.
+vation, is shown in Fig. 1c.
+Whereas the PBA-functionalized hydrogel film forms unstable hydration layers via hydrogen bonds, the IPN hydrogel film forms more stable hydration layers via ionic solvation, which are caused by the strong hydration capacity of pSBMA brushes.
+Fig. 1c shows that the interaction of the PBA-functionalized hydrogel film with glucose caused volumetric shrinkage; as a result, water could be transported to the outside of the hydrogel matrix causing water loss.47 This water loss resulted in an additional hydrogel mass loss, which in turn reduced the glucose sensitivity of QCM.
+Compared with that of the PBA-functionalized hydrogel film, the interaction of the IPN hydrogel film with glucose caused smaller volumetric shrinkage due to stable hydrated layers formed by ionic solvation; therefore, the transport of water to the outside of the IPN hydrogel film was nearly unobservable.
+The effect of the transport of water on glucose sensitivity has also been demonstrated in our recent work.48 Owing to its advantages, such as high entanglement and favorable interaction between network components, the IPN hydrogel film has dual-functional properties, which are antifouling and glucose sensitivity.
+Owing to their strong hydration capacity caused by ionic solvation, the polySBMA brushes that are coated on the quartz chips are highly resistant to bacterial adhesion and biofilm formation.25 Moreover, with antifouling polySBMA brushes distributed in its matrix instead of its surface, the IPN hydrogel film can minimize the glucose sensitivity loss.
+For these reasons, the IPN hydrogel film had higher glucose sensitivity and protein resistance.

-Characterization of IPN hydrogel film
+Characterization of the IPN hydrogel film

-FTIR was employed to characterize the chemical reaction occurred at the surface of quartz chip during each step of the IPN hydrogel film synthesis process (Fig. 2a).
-Before attaching an initiator to guartz chip, the IR spectrum of the acid-treated quartz chip was not obvious (Fig. 2a-I).
-After the national obvious (Fig. 2a-I). the MUBiB initiator on the quartz chip, the characteristic peaks corresponding to the stretching and bending vibration of C-H in -CH2 simultaneously appeared at 2926, 2846, and 1461 cm-1, which indicates that the SAM formed by initiator has been attached to the surface of the quartz chip (Fig. 2a-II).
-The characteristic peak of C-Br was almost unobservable, because the SAM on the surfaces was very thin.49 Bands at 1040 and 1181 cm-1 are attributed to the symmetric and asymmetric stretching vibration of S=O groups, respectively, and those at 1727 and 3430 cm-1 are attributed to the stretching vibration of C=O in -COOC and of O-H, respectively.
-This demonstrates that the polySBMA brushes was successfully attached to quartz chip (Fig. 2a-III).
-Finally, the characteristic peak of -B(OH)2 was observed at 1360 cm-1, indicating that the PBA-functionalized hydrogel was successfully deposited into the polySBMA brushes (Fig. 2a-IV).
+FTIR was employed to characterize the chemical reaction occurring at the surface of the quartz chip during each step of the IPN hydrogel film synthesis process (Fig. 2a).
+Before attaching an initiator to the quartz chip, the IR spectrum of the acid-treated quartz chip was not obvious (Fig. 2a-I).
+After the introduction of the MUBiB initiator on the quartz chip, the characteristic peaks corresponding to the stretching and bending vibration of C-H in -CH2 simultaneously appeared at 2926, 2846, and 1461 cm-1, which indicates that the SAM formed using an initiator has been attached to the surface of the quartz chip (Fig. 2a-II).
+The characteristic peak of C-Br was almost unobservable, because the SAM on the surfaces was very thin.49 Bands at 1040 and 1181 cm-1 are attributed to the symmetric and asymmetric stretching vibration of S=O